 or Email to email@example.com.

-- Once we have had an opportunity to review the information, we will contact you to make an intake appointment to discuss your application and accommodation needs.
+- Once we have had an opportunity to review the information, we will contact you to make an interview appointment to discuss your application and accommodation needs.

 Information about your disability is considered a highly confidential part of your educational records which is protected by federal law (Federal Family Education Rights and Privacy Act of 1974).